adlnet/xAPI-Spec/xAPI-Data.md

 The Verb in the example above is included for illustrative purposes only.
 This is not intended to imply that a Verb with this meaning has been defined with this id.
-This applies to all example verbs given in this specification document, with the exception of the reserved Verb <a href="#voided">'http://adlnet.gov/expapi/verbs/voided'</a>.
+This applies to all example verbs given in this specification document, with the exception of the reserved Verb [http://adlnet.gov/expapi/verbs/voided](#voided)).

 ##### 2.4.3.1 Use in Language and Semantics of Verbs